ely-peddler/midi-ocarina/README.md

 ## Approach

 The proposed interface is relatively simple.
-Buttons will replace the finger holes and an [air pressure sensor](https://www.homemade-circuits.com/hx710b-air-pressure-sensor-datasheet-how-to-connect/) will be used to measure the players blowing.
+Buttons will replace the finger holes and an [HX710B air pressure sensor](https://www.homemade-circuits.com/hx710b-air-pressure-sensor-datasheet-how-to-connect/) will be used to measure the players blowing.

-Air pressure sensor -

-The button compination and pressure will be read by an Arduino which will convert them into midi information using the [Arduino Midi library](https://reference.arduino.cc/reference/en/libraries/midi-library/)
+The button combination and pressure will be read by a USB Compatible Arduino which will convert them into MIDI information using the [Arduino Midi library](https://reference.arduino.cc/reference/en/libraries/midi-library/).